 Best Prepaid Card Alternatives

-Chime is an award winning financial app and Visa® debit card.
+Chime is an award-winning financial app and Visa® debit card.
 But if it’s not a bank, where does your money go when you deposit it into a Chime account?
 It goes to an FDIC-insured Checking account connected to the Chime app.
-Money is deposited into an account backed by one of two of it’s banking partners–The Bancorp Bank or Stride Bank, N.A., Members FDIC.
+Money is deposited into an account backed by one of two of it's banking partners–The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What Chime adds is an excellent app to help you manage your money.
 You can set up direct deposit of your paycheck and automate savings with Chime’s round-up feature.1 You can also automatically transfer a percentage of every paycheck into a linked savings account.1 A Chime Checking Account is required to be eligible for a Savings Account.